Coronavirus outbreak shows difficulties managing sports

 by Steven Felschundneff | firstname.lastname@example.org

-As Claremont High School sports returns to competition, a cautionary tale of the continued threat posed by the coronavirus emerged earlier this month when CHS Principal Brett O’Connor reported that an outbreak had occurred among the boys water polo team.
+As Claremont High School sports returns to competition, a cautionary tale of the continued threat posed by the coronavirus emerged last week when CHS Principal Brett O’Connor reported that an outbreak had occurred among the boys water polo team.

 In a letter sent to parents March 10, Mr. O’Connor said there were “confirmed cases” involving both the varsity and junior varsity teams.
 The teams will have to quarantine for 14 days and will not be able to participate in games or practice.
 No other students or staff were identified as having been exposed.